goinvo/goinvo.com/README.md

 ### Adding your feature to the vision page

-Open up src/data/features.json and add your feature to the top as the following.
-Your title doesn't necessarily have to match the url, but they should be similar enough for readers to find it.
+Open up `src/data/features.json` and add your feature to the top as the following.
+Your title doesn't necessarily have to match the url, but they should be similar enough for readers to find it on the world wide web.

 ```
 {